3 Ways to Assess Credit Risk with Utility Payment Data

 How to Access Utility Payment Data to Assess Credit Risk

 There are a number of options out there for lenders looking to access utility payment data.
 Several of the big three credit bureaus are piloting experimental risk models that incorporate alternative data, and NCTUE houses a member database of consumer utility data.
-But the best way to access utility payment data is from the consumers themselves, with a user-permissioned platform.
+An innovative way to access utility payment data is from the consumers themselves, with a user-permissioned platform.

 The Urjanet platform provides a simple, seamless access point for consumers to share their utility payment data with lenders for the specific, transparent purpose of assessing credit risk.
 Through Urjanet, lenders can get on-demand access to the most recent 12 months of utility payment history and gain deeper visibility into near-prime consumers.